Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_07.md

 require FileMasker;
 ```

 You can use either `use` or `require` keywords.
-To invoke the subroutine, you will use the module name, followed by doble colon `::`, and the subroutine name.
+To invoke the subroutine, you will use the module name, followed by double colon `::`, and the subroutine name.

 ```perl
 #!usr/bin/perl